Grief: Grieving process

 Between 1996 and 2006, there was extensive skepticism about a universal and predictable "emotional pathway" that leads from distress to "recovery" with an appreciation that grief is a more complex process of adapting to loss than stage and phase models have previously suggested.
-The two-track model of bereavement, created by Simon Shimshon Rubin in 1981, is a grief theory that provided a deeper focus on the grieving process.
+The two-track model of bereavement, created by Simon Shimshon Rubin in 1981, provided a deeper focus on the grieving process.
 The model examines the long-term effects of bereavement by measuring how well the person is adapting to the loss of a significant person in their life.
-The main objective of the two-track model of bereavement is for the individual to "manage and live in reality in which the deceased is absent" as well as returning to normal biological functioning.
+The main objective of the two-track model of bereavement is for the individual to "manage and live in reality in which the deceased is absent," as well as return to normal biological functioning.

 Track One is focused on the biopsychosocial functioning of grief.
 This focuses on the anxiety, depression, somatic concerns, traumatic responses, familial relationships, interpersonal relationships, self-esteem, meaning structure, work, and investment in life tasks.
-Rubin (2010) points out, "Track 1, the range of aspects of the individuals functioning across affective, interpersonal, somatic and classical psychiatric indicators is considered".
-All of the terms listed above are noted for the importance they have in relation to people's responses to grief and loss.
+Rubin (2010) points out, "Track 1, the range of aspects of the individual's functioning across affective, interpersonal, somatic and classical psychiatric indicators is considered".

 The significance of the closeness between the bereaved and the deceased is important to Track 1 because this could determine the severity of the mourning and grief the bereaved will endure.
-This first track is the response to the extremely stressful life events and requires adaptation along with change and integration.
+This first track is the response to extremely stressful life events and requires adaptation, change, and integration.
 The second track focuses on the ongoing relationship between the griever and the deceased.
-Track two mainly focuses on how the bereaved was connected to the deceased, and on what level of closeness was shared.
-The two main components considered are memories, both positive and negative, and emotional involvement shared with the decedent.
-The stronger the relationship to the deceased, the greater the evaluation of the relationship with heightened shock.
+Track two mainly focuses on how the bereaved was connected to the deceased and what level of closeness was shared.
+The two main components considered are positive and negative memories and emotional involvement shared with the decedent.
+The stronger the relationship with the deceased, the greater the evaluation of the relationship with heightened shock.